Plays: Right-Handed, Two Handed Backhand

 In 2016, Peers raised the bar even further when he teamed up with Fin Henri Kontinen.
 The pair won five titles for the season including a 10-match unbeaten run at the end of the year in the ATP Masters 1000 event in Paris and season-ending ATP Tour Finals in London.
 They started the 2017 season in incredible fashion claiming their first Grand Slam title by winning the Australian Open – the first of five victories for the year.

 Peers and Kontinen claimed three more titles in 2018 before making the 2019 Australian Open final.
-Peers also took out the Stuttgart with Bruno Soares this year, as well as welcoming his second child with wife Danielle.
+Peers also took out Stuttgart with Bruno Soares last year, as well as welcoming his second child with wife Danielle.